 Of course, you’re just a really outgoing, friendly, touchy-feely person with everyone.
 That’s cool – a lot of people are.

-But, if you really want to have a strictly platonic friendship, then you are going to have to watch your touchy-feely-ness.
+But, if you really want to have a strictly platonic relationship, then you are going to have to watch your touchy-feely-ness.
 Touching can really send a flirty, sexual message if you’re not careful.
 [Read: How you can flirt by touch without even realizing you’re flirting!]

 Your friend may ask you to come over to watch Netflix at night.
 You may want to stay over after partying the whole night because you’re too drunk and tired.

 Sometimes, your friend may have an ulterior motive to seduce you because they’re secretly attracted to you, even if your intentions are purely platonic.
 [Read: 16 hush-hush signs your friend wants to have sex with you]

-Okay, so you have a massive crush and you’re having a hard time keeping it a platonic friendship.
+Okay, so you have a massive crush and you’re having a hard time keeping it a platonic relationship.
 Well, that doesn’t mean you should make a fool of yourself trying to get their attention in a romantic way.

 Don’t try to make them jealous or dress like a stripper.
 They’ll just think you’re weird, and it might actually turn them off.

-So, why do you think that would be a good idea with an opposite sex friend?
+So, why do you think that would be a good idea with an opposite-sex friend?
 It’s not.
-It’s flirting with disaster *no pun intended*.
-[Read: What are the unbreakable rules of opposite gender friendships?]
+It’s flirting with disaster *no pun intended.* [Read: What are the unbreakable rules of opposite-gender friendships?]

-This is a message especially for the guys out there.
+This is a message, especially for the guys out there.
 Just because she’s friends with you doesn’t mean that she’s necessarily attracted to you.

 Yes, we know you’re a dude, and you want to conquer all women.
 But hey, she’s your friend.
 You should just keep it at that.
 [Read: How to be just friends with a guy when you know he wants more]